waynegramlich/Fab/docs/FabGeometries.md

 ## <a name="fabgeometries--fab-circle"></a>7 Class Fab_Circle:

-An internal representation of a circle geometry.
+A private representation of a circle geometry projected onto a plane.
 Attributes:
+* *Plane* (Vector): The plane the circle is projected onto.
 * *Center (Vector): The circle center.
 * *Diameter (float): The circle diameter in millimeters.

+Computed attributes:
 * *CenterXY* (Vector): Center projected onto XY plane.

+Constructor:
+* Fab_Circle(Plane, Center, Diameter)

 ### <a name="fabgeometries----produce"></a>7.1 `Fab_Circle.`produce():